martamihai88/BookReader/README.md

-# Book Reader Project Udacity Project
+# Book Reader Udacity Project

 This is a project developed with the React framework , it is a book tracking app that will let you search for books with the help of an API  and add them to your virtual library.